MaxKruse/TabletDriver/README.md

 ## Updating to a new version

-1. Unzip the new version
+1. Unzip the new version.
 2. Start the TabletDriverGUI.exe

 ## Uninstallation